Bealby/grandpas-pocket-watch-shop/README.md

-- The `Home` page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, that will be drawn to after reading page header, 'Choose a Category'.
+- The `Home` page for mobile devices will be kept simple and minimalistic to draw the user to the three main icons of categories to choose, drawn to after reading page header, 'Choose a Category'.
 The icons once hovered over will enlarge and be intuitively clickable.

 **Desktop**